gmelodie/gmelodie.github.io/content/posts/wtf-api.md

 If you've never read anything about APIs before, however, the last paragraph made no sense whatsoever.
 Let's rewind a bit.

-## Libs are APIs
+## APIs are like libs

-To explain what I mean by `Libs are APIs`, let's implement a simple Rust library (or lib) to print ASCII characters enclosing text, like so:
+To explain what I mean, let's implement a simple Rust library (or lib) to print ASCII characters enclosing text, like so:

 ```rust
 let my_text = "hello world";